DaStormBringer/empyrion-docker/README.md

 After starting the server, you can edit the dedicated_custom.yaml file at 'gamedir/steamapps/common/Empyrion - Dedicated Server/dedicated_custom.yaml'.
 You'll need to restart the docker container after editing.

-If you want to pick Reforged Eden 1 and not Reforged Eden 2 then edit the `dedicated_custom.yaml` before your first start and uncomment the Reforged Eden 1 section and comment out the Reforged Eden 2 section
+If you want to pick Reforged Eden 1 and not Reforged Eden 2 then edit the `dedicated_custom.yaml` before the first start and uncomment the Reforged Eden 1 section and comment out the Reforged Eden 2 section

 ```
 # Pick one and uncomment/comment the other